 - Warm corn or flour tortillas, Pico de Gallo, lime wedges, fresh cilantro, and avocado, for serving

-When ready to cook, remove the extra salsa from the fridge to allow it to warm up a little.
+When ready to cook, remove the reserved salsa from the fridge so it comes to room temperature by serving time.

-Remove steak from marinade and wipe off excess.
+Remove steaks from the Ziploc and wipe off any excess marinade.
 Place directly over the hot side of the grill.
-If using a gas grill, cover; if using a charcoal grill, leave exposed.
-Cook, turning occasionally, until steak is well charred on outside and center registers 110°F on an instant-read thermometer, several minutes total.
+If using gas, cover; if using a charcoal grill, leave open.
+Cook, turning occasionally until steak is well charred on the outside and center registers 110°F on an instant-read thermometer, several minutes total.

-Rest meat on a cutting board for about five minutes.
-Slice thinly against the grain and at an angle and serve, passing extra salsa, lime wedges, avocado, Pico de Gallo, cilantro, and tortillas on the side.
+Rest meat several minutes.
+Slice thinly against the grain and at an angle and serve, passing the salsa, lime wedges, avocado, Pico de Gallo, cilantro, and tortillas on the side.